Homemade Holiday Gifts to Share

 Makes 6 gifts.

-To Dry Your Own Apples;
+To Dry Your Own Apples

-2 small red apples
+- 2 small red apples

-2 ½ tablespoons sugar
+- 2 ½ tablespoons sugar

-Preheat oven to 225 degrees.
+- Preheat oven to 225 degrees.
 Line 2 baking sheets with nonstick baking mats.

 - Bake, turning twice, until dry and edges begin to curl, about 1 hour, 5 minutes.
 Let cool completely on sheets on wire racks.

 Spicy Lime Nuts

-2 tablespoon lime juice
+- 2 tablespoons lime juice

-1 tablespoon pure maple syrup
+- 1 tablespoon pure maple syrup

-2 teaspoon sea salt
+- 2 teaspoon sea salt

-½-1 teaspoons crushed red pepper
+- ½-1 teaspoons crushed red pepper

-6 cups roasted salted pistachio nuts, whole blanched almonds and/or cashews (I used pistachios)
+- 6 cups roasted salted pistachio nuts, whole blanched almonds and/or cashews (I used pistachios)

-- In a large bowl combine olive oil, lime juice, maple syrup, salt and crushed red pepper.
+- In a large bowl, combine olive oil, lime juice, maple syrup, salt, and crushed red pepper.
 Add nuts; stir to coat.
-Spread nut mixture onto two large rimmed baking sheets in a single layer.
+Spread nut mixture onto two large-rimmed baking sheets in a single layer.